 We love our pets like children but when they have an accident, urine can cause permanent damage to your carpet and can create an unhealthy indoor environment.
-The acidic nature of urine offers a perfect breeding ground for bacteria and begins to react with the carpet fibers to create a sometimes permanent color change.
+The acidic nature of urine serves as a breeding ground for bacteria and will react with the carpet fibers to create a sometimes permanent color change.
 Urine odor is more noticeable when the humidity is high because the salts attract moisture and put out a greater proportion of ammonia gas.

 We offer several pet odor and stain removal processes depending on severity and budget.
 This can range from thoroughly flushing the carpet, remove the padding and treat the subfloor to a simple topical enzyme pre-treatment.

 For that occasion where Mom and/or Dad leaves for longer than expected and their fur-baby has an accident, we can use the localized topical enzyme treatment before steam cleaning.
 This treatment is sprayed on, left to dwell and then extracted out.
 These enzymes are bacteria eating machines that do their job by breaking up the molecules in urine and then can be thoroughly extracted out of the carpet.
 Enzymes work for smaller areas and you can buy these at your local pet supply store between professional cleanings however some of these can further damage your carpet.
 Another option for between professional cleanings for an odor only removal is using a mixture of vinegar and water on the spot.
 The A Step Above difference is we can use our powerful extraction equipment to thoroughly rinse the urine and remove the cleaning products.
 Doing so will help to prevent the area from attracting more dirt and your pet from remarking.